10 Best Ben Graham Heatmap Picks for December 2025

 Risk Factors

-- Competitive threats from cloud-native firms
+- Competitive pressures from cloud-native providers

 | Metric | Value |